Reliable and Secure OpenStack Key Management.

 Seamlessly integrates with OpenStack’s identity authentication service for complete role-based access control.

-Easily integrates with OpenStack’s image storage service for signed images, making it possible for users to verify that an uploaded image has not been tampered with.
+Easily integrates with OpenStack’s image storage service for signed images, making it possible for users to verify that no alterations were made to an uploaded image.

 Key management enables the encryption of data at rest through integration with OpenStack’s object storage service.